 Much of the work in emergency rooms is actually performed by skilled nurses.
 Emergency room nurses are tasked with general patient care in a busy, fast-paced scenario.
 They keep track of medical records and distribute medication to patients.
 Nurses also assist doctors in the diagnosis and management of patients during triage.
 They must know how to care for patients with severe trauma, such as head or spinal injuries, without further injuring them.

-Typical salaries for emergency room nurses across the country ranged from $60,000 to $77,000 in early 2010, reports SalaryExpert.com.
+The average salary for registered nurses was $75,510 in 2018, according to the BLS.
 The nursing workforce is expected to grow significantly in the next few years.
-The BLS says the number of available jobs for registered nurses will likely increase 22% between 2008 and 2018.
+The BLS says the number of available jobs for registered nurses will likely increase by 15% between 2016 and 2026.

-People who want to try emergency room nursing are required to earn either an associate's degree or a bachelor's degree.
+People who want to try emergency room nursing are required to earn either an associate's degree or a bachelor's degree in registered nursing.
 The Commission on Collegiate Nursing Education and the National League for Nursing Accrediting Commission are the two agencies which can confer accreditation on nursing programs.

 Licensure and Certification

 Upon completion of undergraduate education, registered nurses must pass a licensing examination administered by the National Council of State Boards of Nursing.
 Nursing licenses can typically be renewed through continuing education courses.
 Specialty certification for work in emergency rooms is available by passing an examination.
 The Certified Emergency Nurse credential is conferred by the Emergency Nurses Association (ENA).

 Emergency medical technicians (EMTs) are responsible for transporting trauma victims and patients to the emergency room in ambulances.
 EMTs also attempt to stabilize severely injured patients if the need arises.